 Butter should be soft but firm, and not melted

 - For best results, when mixing the dough, make sure your butter is solid and only soft to the extent you are able to press your finger into it.
 It should not be any softer and should never ever be too soft that it does not hold shape.
-If the butter is too soft, your cookie dough will turn greasy, and your cookies will lose their crumbly, melt in the mouth texture.
+Too soft a butter or melted butter will not work for this mango shortbread cookies as your cookie dough will turn greasy, and your cookies will lose their crumbly, melt in the mouth texture.

 Use granulated sugar or icing sugar

-- These jam filled shortbread cookies are best made with either granulated sugar or icing sugar (powdered sugar).
+- These mango cookies are best made with either granulated sugar or icing sugar (powdered sugar).
 Coarse sugar can also be used, but your cookies will end up with specks of the sugar granules visible on them after baking.

-- In my recipe below, I have indicated granulated sugar.
+- In the mango cookies recipe card below, I have indicated granulated sugar.
 If you are going to use icing sugar (powdered sugar), please note to use a kitchen scale to measure the sugar.
 This is because 1 cup of granulated sugar does not weigh the same on a kitchen scale as 1 cup of powdered sugar and your cookies will end up not tasting as good as they should.